Raybon Kan: Career

 Kan wrote Five Days in Las Vegas in the early 1990s about his travels to the United States where he appeared on Wheel of Fortune.
 Another travel-based book America on Five Bullets a Day was published in 1998 and featured his love of tennis.
 A collection of his short writings was published by Penguin in 2004 as An Asian at My Table.
 For many years he continued to write a column in The Sunday Star Times.

-He has film roles in each of "I'll Make You Happy" (directed by Athina Tsoulis), Tongan Ninja (directed by Jason Stutter), and Spooked (directed by Geoff Murphy).
+He has appeared in the films I'll Make You Happy (directed by Athina Tsoulis), Tongan Ninja (directed by Jason Stutter), and Spooked (directed by Geoff Murphy).
 In November 2004, he became the TV commercial spokesman for the Freedom Air airline in New Zealand.

 For a time, Kan was based in the United Kingdom, and in 2009 he performed his stand-up show 'Spermbank Millionaire' at the Edinburgh Fringe.
-The film he starred in, and co-wrote with Jason Sutter, Diagnosis: Death, was also released in 2009.
+The film he starred in, and co-wrote with Jason Stutter, Diagnosis: Death, was also released in 2009.